 When you are ready to work on managing your anxiety, consider EMDR as a relatively short-term (2-15 session) treatment.
 EMDR is accessible in-person and online.
 Clinicians who use EMDR have training and education to provide the specific therapeutic services you need.
 Many therapists will answer any questions that you have before you schedule an appointment.
 This helps to make an informed decision about what will work best for you and your anxiety symptoms.
 It’s never too late to get started; you have nothing to lose except the anxiety.

-Our Los Angeles, CA-based practice has been conducting virtual EMDR therapy for anxiety since 2020.
+Our Los Angeles, CA and New York City, NY-based practice has been conducting virtual EMDR therapy for anxiety since 2020.
 Our clients report significant improvements in their anxiety symptoms through Online EMDR.
 Virtual EMDR sessions have been as effective as in-person EMDR sessions.

 If you are ready to start improving your anxiety symptoms with EMDR therapy, schedule an appointment with one of our experienced EMDR therapists!